-Firefighters gain ground on Central California wildfire
+Firefighters gain on California wildfire, some evacuees return

 Yosemite National Park has remained open as the fire has burned near it, but smoke has clouded the views of its world-famous landmarks.

+One of the largest was the so-called Lodgepole Complex fire in Montana that has burned through about 125,000 acres (50,585 hectares) in a sparsely populated central region of the state.
+It was zero percent contained as of Saturday afternoon, according to the InciWeb tracking service.

-Reporting by Alex Dobuzinskis; editing by Diane Craft
+Reporting by Alex Dobuzinskis; Additional reporting by Jon Herskovitz in Austin, Texas; editing by Diane Craft and Richard Pullin